wcm-io-devops/ansible-aem-cms/README.md

 	aem_download_path: /tmp
 	aem_remove_download: false

 The installation source, i.e. where the installation Quickstart.jar should be retrieved from.
-This can either be `file` for a local file, `package` for a distribution package , `url` for a generic URL or `Nexus` for a Maven repository.
+This can either be `file` for a local file, `package` for a distribution package , `url` for a generic URL, `s3` for an object from a S3 bucket or `Nexus` for a Maven repository.
 If using a local file it needs to be copied someplace the Ansible `copy` module can find it. `aem_download_path` controls where the installation file will be downloaded to on the target host, and `aem_remove_download` whether the file will be deleted after installation.

 	aem_package: aem{{ aem_version_short }}
 	aem_package_home: "/path/of/package/installation"